House Bill No. 193

 "18-1-118.
 Access to records of contracting entities and foundations.
 (1) Money may not be spent by a state agency under a contract with a nonstate entity unless the contract contains a provision that allows the legislative auditor sufficient access to the records of the nonstate entity to determine whether the parties have complied with the terms of the contract.
 The access to records is necessary to carry out the functions provided for in Title 5, chapter 13.
 A state agency may terminate a contract, without incurring liability, for the refusal of a nonstate entity to allow access to records as required by this section.

-ORGANIZATION to allow compliance with Article VIII, section 12, and Article X, section 9(2)(d), of the Montana
+(a) provides the legislative auditor sufficient access to the records of the private foundation or organization to allow compliance with Article VIII, section 12, and Article X, section 9(2)(d), of the Montana constitution; and

 (b) provides the legislative auditor with annual financial reports that include audited financial statements.